Clifton Scientific Trust has a new vision for science education

 We raise funds in order to run these schemes and to enable the participation of students who would otherwise be unable to.
 If you would like more information please contact us.

 Great news for 2021.
-Following the curtailment of our face-to-face 2020 programme due to COVID-19, our 2021 UK-Japan Young Scientist Workshop will be taking place Online this July.
-It will involve British and Japanese school students working together in international teams with British and Japanese scientists in a very exciting first of its kind.
+Following the curtailment of our face-to-face 2020 programme due to COVID-19, our 2021 UK-Japan Young Scientists Workshop took place online in July.
+This involved British and Japanese school students working together online in international teams with British and Japanese scientists from universities in both countries.
+This is very much the first of its kind and opens up many possibilities for the future.

-Meet-a-Medic with Bristol primary schools and medical students is starting up again this month (April 2021) in a redesigned, fully online format.
+Meet-a-Medic with Bristol primary schools and medical students started up again this month (April 2021) in a redesigned, fully online format.

 Both these programmes are highly interactive and we are opening a new page in opportunity for developing online versions in future years.